ta-david-yu/DYEngine/README.md

   - MSVC 19.34.31937.0
   - Clang 15.0.1 (MSVC compatible)

-Once you have all of the above installed, you can build and run the Sandbox configuration in CLion directly.
+Once you have all of the above installed, you can build and run the Sandbox editor configuration in CLion directly.

 ### Build with CMake and Visual Studio
 [How to CMake Good - 0c - Using Visual Studio](https://youtu.be/6aiV7Z9NRhk)

+Similar to the previous method, but instead of build

 1. Use the root CMakeList.txt to generate a visual studio solution in the build folder.
     ```shell